wongy123/CNHomeLabWorkshop/README.md

 #### Step 3
 The StudyBuddy React app located in the `client` directory also comes with a `deploy.sh` script which automatically builds the app and copies the content into `/var/www/html`.
 By convention, `/var/www/html` is the root directory of a web server.
 When the client navigates to the web server's URL, a http `GET` request is sent to the server, and the html file located in the root directory gets served in a response to the client, displaying the webpage on their web browser.

-We will use `./` here as this script has `set -x` which prints all commands and their arguments as they are executed.
-If left on, our shell will become very cluttered later.

 ``` Bash
 ./deploy.sh